 Before you designate a doctor as yours, you need to do some investigation just like when you found a new home and hired a moving company.
 Find out what hospitals the doctors are affiliated with and what that will mean for you as a patient.
 Check out their credentials via the Internet and by contacting organizations like the American Board of Medical Specialties, says Consumer Reports.
 One way of narrowing down your choices is figuring out which doctors’ offices are closest to your house.
 Once you’ve shortened your list more, call up the offices of doctors you’re considering and find out if they are currently accepting new patients.
 If they are, you can either schedule a consultation with the doctor or request to speak to the doctor if possible for an informal interview.

 Visit the Office

-Unless you’re too far away, the best method in deciding if a doctor is right for you is to make an appointment to visit their facility.
-Upon entering the office, you will observe if it’s clean, efficient, crowded or empty and if the office staff is friendly and accommodating.
+Unless you’re too far away, the best method to decide if a doctor is right for you is to make an appointment to visit their facility.
+Upon entering the office, you will observe if it’s clean, efficient, crowded, or empty and if the office staff is friendly and accommodating.
 While you’re there, ask about their office hours and after-hours care as well as messaging and emergency service.
 Whatever concerns you have should be addressed before enlisting the doctor in your care.
 You should assess the doctor’s demeanor toward you and other patients, if their style of medical care suits your particular needs, and if you’re comfortable asking the doctor personal questions regarding your health.
 When your curiosity is satisfied, you can set up your first appointment after the moving company moves you into your new home.

 Moving across town or cross country?
 Learn how FlatRate can help make your relocation stress-free today!